blutorange/primefaces-monaco/README.md

 # DEPRECATED #

-__I have now moved this component directly into PrimeFaces extensions__ See https://github.com/primefaces-extensions/primefaces-extensions/issues/305.
+__I have now moved this component directly into PrimeFaces extensions__

+See https://www.primefaces.org/showcase-ext/views/monacoEditor.jsf for a demo.

 You should now use https://github.com/primefaces-extensions/primefaces-extensions instead of this artifact.

 # primefaces-monaco